snowplow-archive/aws-lambda-scala-example-project/README.md

 $ inv create_dynamodb_table default us-east-1 my-table
 ```

 Now we can create our IAM role.
-We will be using [CloudFormation] (http://aws.amazon.com/cloudformation) to make our new role.
+We will be using [CloudFormation] [cloudformation] to make our new role.
 Using `inv create_role`, we can create it like so:

 ```bash
 $ inv create_role